HiGrad: Uncertainty Quantification for Online Learning and Stochastic Approximation: The HiGrad Procedure

-To make the HiGrad algorithm online A formal description of the construction is given in Algorithm \ref{algo:1}, with more details to be specified in the next section.
-In particular, the data stream can feed segments at the same level in a cyclic manner, thus making the HiGrad algorithm in an \textit{online} fashion.
+To make the HiGrad algorithm online, a formal description of the construction is given in Algorithm \ref{algo:1}, with more details to be specified in the next section.
+In particular, the data stream can feed segments at the same level in a cyclic manner, thus enabling the HiGrad algorithm to be implemented in an \textit{online} fashion.